 They have no associated periosteal reaction, cortical breach or associated soft tissue mass.

-MR appearances are variable and depend on when along the development and healing phase the lesion is imaged.
+MR appearances are variable and depend on when along with the development and healing phase the lesion is imaged.

-Initially, the lesion has high or intermediate T2 signal, with a peripheral low signal rim corresponding to the sclerotic border.
+Initially, the lesion has a high or intermediate T2 signal, with a peripheral low signal rim corresponding to the sclerotic border.
 As it matures and begins to ossify, the signal becomes low on all sequences 3.

 Contrast enhancement is also variable 1.

 Appearance on bone scan depends on the phase of the lesion: